laurelschwulst/elventy-laurel/e/flight-simulator-seoul.md

 ---

 Exhibition of Flight Simulator at archive bomm in Seoul, August 2019.
-The exhibition closing was the duration of a red eye flight from Seoul to New York, lasting from evening until morning the next day.
+The exhibition closing was the duration of a red eye flight from Seoul to New York, lasting from evening until morning the next day — a "sleepover" flight in the gallery for eight passengers.

 <!-- [Visit residency page at pe hu](https://vg.pe.hu/2f/greenpeople.html) ↗<br>
 [Read more in pe hu's digital magazine](https://arena-attachments.s3.amazonaws.com/26427188/d914ea96dcf795ff740133c701e2eef0.pdf?1708288466) ↗ -->